caBattista/Cubegame/README.md

 # Ideas behind the game

-The goal of this online multiplayer game is to play a partcle in a particle system.
+The goal of this online 3rd person multiplayer game is to play a partcle in a particle system.
 You will be able to combine your particle with other free floating ones to unlock new abilities.
 It should combine the concepts of successfull broser games like agar.io and r/place